programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This shows that 7,496 rows contain latitude values, which is about 89% of all the records.

 If you wanted to use this data for a study or report, finding values for the missing data would be important.
 For example, the Google Maps API can provide latitude/longitude data from a street address.
-But since exploring these techniques goes beyond the goals of this lesson, the next line of code will create a smaller version of the dataframe that only includes rows with latitude/longitude data.
+But since exploring these techniques goes beyond the goals of this lesson, the next line of code will create a smaller version of the DataFrame that only includes rows with latitude/longitude data.

 ```python
 ff_df = ff_df[ff_df['latitude'].notna()]